-- Non-degree seeking students may not register for courses that are part of a cohort program. - Non-degree seeking students do not receive registration priority over degree-seeking students. - Non-degree seeking students are not eligible for graduate positions on campus. - Non-degree seeking students are expected to complete the same course assignments as degree-seeking students, and are subject to the policies of the instructor's syllabus as well as all academic policies and community standards of Agnes Scott . - Non-degree seeking students are graded, and an academic transcript is created - Non-degree seeking students are billed for the courses in which they register. - Non-degree seeking students are subject to the same tuition and fees as other graduate students.
+- Non-degree seeking students are only eligible for courses associated with a cohort program based on seat availability and with approval from the senior director of graduate studies. - Non-degree seeking students do not receive registration priority over degree-seeking students. - Non-degree seeking students are not eligible for graduate positions on campus. - Non-degree seeking students are expected to complete the same course assignments as degree-seeking students, and are subject to the policies of the instructor's syllabus as well as all academic policies and community standards of Agnes Scott. - Non-degree seeking students are graded, and an academic transcript is created. - Non-degree seeking students are billed for the courses in which they register. - Non-degree seeking students are subject to the same tuition and fees as other graduate students.

-For information, contact the Office of Graduate Admission (gradadmission@agnesscott.edu).
+For information, contact the Office of Graduate Admission and Enrollment at gradadmission@agnesscott.edu.